nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 - ML (Machine learning) is the science of getting computers to act without being explicitly programmed.
 Machine learning (ML) is basically a learning through doing.
 Often ML is regarded as a subset of AI.

 - NLP (Natural language processing) is the part of machine learning that has to do with language (usually written).
-NLP will be outlined more in depth in another chapter of this book.
+NLP concepts are outlined more in depth in another chapter of this book.

 .. image:: /images/ml-ai-nlp.png
    :width: 600px